 Is it possible for any of us to attain that perfection?
 Paul says, “there is no one righteous, not even one” (Romans 3:10) and “there is no difference between Jew and Gentile, for all have sinned and fall short of the glory of God” (Romans 3:22-23).
 Interestingly, Paul doesn’t differentiate here between big and little sins.
 He puts it all in the same category.

 In our human systems we have to enforce levels of wrongdoing and punishment because some sins hurt people much more than others do.
-But God is holy; even what we determine to be small infractions fall short of his glory.
+But God is holy; even what we deem small infractions fall short of his glory.
 Attaining God’s perfection is like trying to jump to the moon: an Olympic athlete may jump 3 times higher than I will, but neither one of us is ever going to make it there.

 The sacrifice of Jesus is complete and lavish.
 He was perfect.
 He could pay for those of us who break God’s holy Law, every day.
 By his grace, he washed us clean from every sin.
 If we don’t accept this and continue instead to think of our sins as little, we feel okay judging others for their big sins.
 But as soon as we start to understand God’s lavish grace for ourselves, we level the playing field.
 We all stand in equal need of his grace.

-Part of the reason we have been at a stalemate in the abortion issue for these past 40 years is that many Christians have considered abortion as an unthinkable sin, one that we ourselves would never commit.
+Part of the reason we have been at a stalemate in the abortion issue for these past 40 years is that many Christians have considered abortion an unthinkable sin, one that we ourselves would never commit.
 But grace allows us to put ourselves in the shoes of a 20-year-old woman who is terrified that she’ll never be able to face her parents, finish college or deal with the stigma of being a single mom.
 Grace moves us to empathy as we’re honest about what we might be tempted to do in her situation.
 Grace motivates us to remove obstacles from her path, so she doesn’t see abortion as her only option.
 Grace opens the doors of our churches, showing women they can be part of a community that doesn’t distinguish between big and little sins.

 Instead, we rely on the grace of God to transform us all.